noelboss/featherlight/README.md

 	<a href="http://www.example.com" data-featherlight="iframe">Open example.com in an iframe</a>

+Options `iframeWidth`, `iframeMinWidth`, etc. or their corresponding data attributes are used as CSS when present.

+	$.featherlight({iframe: 'editor.html', iframeMaxWidth: '80%', iframeWidth: 500,
+		iframeHeight: 300});

 # IE8 background transparency
 If you want the background in IE8 to be translucent, use data:image before the rgba background: